Karimganj

-Karimganj city is located at 24.87°N 92.35°E. The area of Karimganj city is 16.09 km2.
+Karimganj town is located at 24.87°N 92.35°E. The area of Karimganj Town is 16.09 km2.
 It has an average elevation of 13 metres (42 feet).

+Bengali and Meitei (Manipuri) are the official and the additional official languages of the town respectively.

+On 21 November 2024, the Assam government renamed Karimganj town as Sribhumi town.

 Demographics

+Population

-As per as the official census of 2011, Karimganj city had a population of 56,854 of which 28,473 are males while 28,381 are females.
+As per as the official census of 2011, Karimganj Town had a population of 56,854 of which 28,473 are males while 28,381 are females.
 Children in the age group of 0 to 6 years were 4,946.
 Karimganj had a literacy rate of 86.35%, out of which male literacy was 87.91% and female literacy was 84.78%.
 The sex ratio is 996.
 There were 12,234 households as of 2011.

 Religion

 Most of the people in the town follow Hinduism, with significant followers of Islam and a small Christian and Jain population.

 Politics

-Karimganj consists of five assembly constituencies: Karimganj North and Karimganj South, Badarpur, Patharkandi, and Ratabari; all of which are part of Karimganj (Lok Sabha constituency).
+Karimganj is a part of Karimganj North Assembly constituency and Karimganj (Lok Sabha constituency).

+Bharatiya Janata Party's Kripanath Mallah is the current Member of Parliament from Karimganj Lok Sabha constituency.
+While Kamalakhya Dey Purkayastha is the MLA from Karimganj North Assembly constituency.